eXaminator/kanka-foundry/README.md

 - **Basic metadata import**: This setting allows you to define which *basic* metadata should be imported. *Basic* metadata includes properties like the *type* given to most entries in Kanka, *age* for characters and other basic properties.
 - **Attributes import**: The module will import attributes on any Kanka entry as metadata.
-This settings allows you to broadly define which attributes to import this way.
+This setting allows you to broadly define which attributes to import this way.
+- **Inventory import**: The module will import inventory for all entries as metadata.
+This setting allows you to control which inventory entries will be imported.
 - **Character trait import**: Characters in Kanka have appearance and personality traits.
 This setting allows you to select which of those traits you would like to import.
 - **Quest reference import**: Quests can contain references to Characters, Locations and other entries.
 This setting